ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/encryption/database-encryption.markdown

 ## Creating An Encrypted Database Using The Studio

-When creating an encrypted database [using the Studio](../../../studio/server/databases/create-new-database/encrypted), you will receive a secret key which will allow you to recover the encrypted data in case of a disaster.
+When creating an encrypted database [using the Studio](../../../studio/server/databases/create-new-database/encrypted), you will receive a secret key which will allow you to recover the encrypted data in case of a disaster, and when restoring from backup.
 During normal operations there is no need to supply the secret key to RavenDB.
 See [Secret Key Management](../../../server/security/encryption/secret-key-management) for more information.

 ![Figure 1.
 Secret Key](images/1.png)